DiedrichsenLab/MultiTaskBattery/docs/overview.rst

 Repository Structure
 --------------------

+The main code and classes, including the implementation of all the tasks, is in modules in the folder ``MultiTaskBattery``.
+Stimuli are defined in the folder ``stimuli``, with a separate subfolder for each task.
+To develop and run your own experiment, we will create a new subfolder in the ``experiments`` folder.
+The ``pontine_7T`` experiment that is included in the main branch of the repository serves as an example of how to set up your own study.

 The repository has the following Structure:

-| -MultiTaskBattery: Main Python modules and classes
+|-MultiTaskBattery: Main Python modules and classes
-| -stimuli: Stimuli used in the experiment
+|-Stimuli: Stimuli used in the experiment
-|
+   |-n_back: Stimuli for n_back tasks
+   |- ...
+|-experiments: Folder for each experiment
-| -pontine_7T: Specific Experiment (example)
+   |- pontine_7T: Specific Experiment (example)
-| -pontine_7T.py: main program
+      |-pontine_7T.py: Your main Pyhton program
+      |-constants.py: Constants for the experiment / scanner
+      |-make_files.py: Script to pre-randomize task and run files
-| -run_files: Files specifying which tasks are done in which run
+      |-run_files: Files specifying which tasks are done in which run (and which order)
-| -task_files: Files specifying which trials are done for each task block
+      |-task_files: Files specifying which trials are done for each task block
-| -data: Data files for each subject
+      |-data: Data files for each subject

 Program Structure
 -----------------